samueltezera28/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 You must use the module SQLAlchemy
 Your script should connect to a MySQL server running on localhost at port 3306
 WARNING: all classes who inherit from Base must be imported before calling Base.metadata.create_all(engine)]]

+7-model_state_fetch_all.py

+Write a script that lists all State objects from the database hbtn_0e_6_usa

+Your script should take 3 arguments: mysql username, mysql password and database name You must use the module SQLAlchemy
+You must import State and Base from model_state - from model_state import Base, State Your script should connect to a MySQL server running on localhost at port 3306 Results must be sorted in ascending order by states.id The results must be displayed as they are in the example below Your code should not be executed when imported